sf-sunny/UBCCourseSeatsHelper/README.md

 # UBC Course Seats Helper

 ## Motivation
 Sometimes it might be annoying to monitor if a course has empty seats or not, if you want to register into a course that is full without a waitlist.
-This program aims to solve this problem by monitoring automatically and send you notication email once there is empty seats.
+This program aims to solve this problem by monitoring automatically and send you notification email once there is empty seats.